 Denis Donaldson Murder Case: Man Remanded in Custody Until June at Special Criminal Court

-A man charged with the 2006 murder of Denis Donaldson — the former senior Sinn Féin official who was exposed as an MI5 informant — has been remanded in custody until June at the Special Criminal Court in Dublin, in a significant development in one of the most politically sensitive murder cases in Irish history.
+A man charged with the 2006 murder of Denis Donaldson — the former senior Sinn Féin official who was exposed as an MI5 informant — has been remanded in custody until June at the Special Criminal Court in Dublin, in a landmark development in one of the most politically sensitive murder cases in Irish history.

 Background